 One of the prime whale-watching spots is around Ankazoberavina Island, which is a protected marine park and nature reserve.
 Two species of sea turtle also call this island home, while nearby Nosy Iranja is a haven for hawksbill turtles.

 Top of the list for best Madagascan dive sites, however, is the Nosy Tanikely Marine Reserve.
-World known for its diversity, the site is home to reef fish, sea turtles, schooling jacks, harlequin shrimp and blue-ribbon eels.
+World-known for its diversity, the site is home to reef fish, sea turtles, schooling jacks, harlequin shrimp and blue-ribbon eels.

 The extraordinary fauna and flora of Madagascar is matched by the incredibly diverse and often jaw-dropping landscapes.
 Lush rainforest runs in a band down the eastern side of the island, while drier deciduous forests lie to the west and a one-of-a-kind spiny forest defines the far south.

 Razor sharp pinnacles rise forebodingly in the UNESCO-listed Tsingy de Bemaraha National Park, limestone karsts, plummeting canyons and deep caves wow in Ankarana National Park and golden sand beaches unfurl along the coast.
+This all makes for a truly awe-inspiring yacht charter in Madagascar.

 Such panoramas are spectacular when seen from a superyacht, but they also offer an outdoor playground like nowhere else.
 Hiking, rock-climbing and mountain biking are just some of the ways in which yacht-goers can immerse themselves in these Madagascan wonders.